wuahmartor/portfolio/hospitalReadmission/README.md

 To analyze and model hospital readmission rates to identify key factors contributing to high readmission and provide actionable insights to healthcare facilities.

+Excess hospital readmissions present a significant challenge for healthcare providers, affecting both patient outcomes and financial performance.
+This project aims to develop a predictive model that identifies hospitals at risk of high readmission rates, enabling targeted interventions to improve care quality, optimize resource allocation, and reduce costs associated with readmissions.
+By addressing this issue, hospitals can not only enhance patient satisfaction but also avoid penalties under the Hospital Readmissions Reduction Program (HRRP)
+Background/History

+Hospital readmission rates have long been a critical indicator of care quality.
+Under the HRRP, hospitals with higher-than-expected readmissions face financial penalties, making it essential for them to improve care coordination and discharge planning.
+This initiative aligns with broader efforts to improve healthcare quality and reduce costs under the Affordable Care Act.
+Historical data on hospital readmissions is leveraged in this project to analyze key factors influencing readmission rates and to develop actionable strategies for improvement.

 ## Summary
 Hospital readmission is a critical issue impacting both patient care and healthcare costs.
 This project explores a dataset on hospital readmissions, with features like the number of discharges, predicted and expected readmission rates, and excess readmission ratio.